 If you are the shady slim shady, please stand up!
 Okay, put that way for a reason.

 We often don't recognise our true potential.
 I am one of those people finally coming out of my teenager phase it seems where I can be my kid-at-heart self but also be able to balance that with the true person inside with a passion to change the world.
 And being able to have a plan for that is one of the hardest things to be able to figure out.

 Self-confidence doesn't come easily to some of us...
 I can't lie that I am one of those people.

 So know that you are here for a purpose on this planet...

 No matter how small your purpose is on this planet, you don't have to be President or Mum of the Year to win the purpose award of the year.
 You can be you.
 You can make a difference.

-Remember, as cliche as it may sound, allowing yourself to realise that you can have an impact on who you come across no matter how you see that affect is a tremendous humbling thought.
+Remember, as cliche as it may sound, allowing yourself to realise that you can have an impact on who you come across no matter how you see that effect is a tremendously humbling thought.
 You can have the domino effect that turns a child into an Olympian without even knowing it.
-You may say something at just the right time or be there to make sure that they don't have something happen to them or you are there to be their scout leader and those years of dedication turn them into the men and women they are suppose to be.
+You may say something at just the right time or be there to make sure that they don't have something happen to them or you are there to be their scout leader and those years of dedication turn them into the men and women they are supposed to be.

 13. Know You are Beautiful

 Oh me gee...
 Not even going to try to lie on this one... mainly because I am tongue and cheek and I am not going to lie about something even like this.
 But I struggle with seeing myself as beautiful sometimes.
 I used to see myself as one of the ugliest things because of how I was treated growing up.
 Read more here on my next project that will go through it.